From Netflix to Spotify to perhaps even the newspaper, many of the services we use on a daily basis are paid for by way of a monthly subscription.

-About midway down, you should see “Manage subscriptions.”
-Click it and you can easily delete subscriptions you’re no longer interested in.
+About halfway down, you should see “Subscriptions.”
+Tap it and you can easily delete subscriptions you’re no longer interested in.

-On an Android phone, just launch the Google Playstore app and click on My Apps.
-You’ll see My Subscriptions, where you can cancel subscriptions you no longer find are worth the money.
+On an Android phone, launch the Google Playstore app and tap the menu in the top left corner.
+You’ll see Subscriptions, where you can cancel subscriptions you no longer find are worth the money.

-Here are some other apps that can help you manage subscriptions
+A few apps exist that can help you manage your subscriptions.

-- Trim: This app helps people cancel old subscriptions, in addition to helping you negotiate bills with services providers when there are issues with services
+- Trim: Trim helps people cancel old subscriptions, in addition to helping them negotiate bills with service providers when there are issues.
+Read more here.

 - Truebill: Truebill assesses your monthly subscriptions by reviewing your bank or credit card statements.
 Read Team Clark’s Truebill review here.

 - TrackMySubs: TrackMySubs will track up to 10 subscriptions for you for free and send you a reminder before the bills are due each month.
 There is a charge for tracking more than 10 subscriptions.